 A Special Day for Girls

-It is a special day we get together as a family and community to celebrate our love for girls.
+It is a special day when we come together as a family and community to celebrate our love for girls.
 I hope you enjoy these Hinamatsuri or Girls’ Day recipe menus we’ve put together.
 Happy Hinamatsuri!

 Hinamatsuri – A Popular Manga Series

-If you’re a big anime fan, you’ve probably heard of this popular Japanese manga series, also named Hinamatsuri, which has been adapted to an anime television series.
+If you’re a big anime fan, you’ve probably heard of this popular Japanese manga series, also named Hinamatsuri, which has been adapted into an anime television series.

-The story follows a young yakuza member Yoshifumi Nitta, who ends up taking care of a mysterious girl with telekinetic powers named Hina who suddenly appeared in his apartment.
+The story follows a young yakuza member, Yoshifumi Nitta, who ends up taking care of a mysterious girl with telekinetic powers named Hina, who suddenly appears in his apartment.
 It is a rather unexpected yet fun and well-constructed comedy.

 You can watch the anime here.
 Get ready to laugh your heart out!